composewell/streamly-packages/README.md

 nix-shell https://github.com/composewell/streamly-packages/archive/v0.1.4.tar.gz
 ```

-By default all optional features are installed.
-If it takes too long or
+If it takes too long to build the hoogle file you can disable hoogle:
-uses too much disk space, you can pass arguments to the nix expression
-to customize install, for example:

 ```
-nix-shell --arg haskell-tools false --arg hoogle false ...
+nix-shell --arg hoogle false ...
 ```

-Check out [default.nix](default.nix) for all available options.
+Use the cloning method if you would like to customize the environment
+before using.
+For example, if it is using too much space
+installing packages that you do not need.

 ## By cloning the github repo

-You can clone the `streamly-packages` repo and run the `nix-shell`
+You can clone the `streamly-packages` repo and run `nix-shell`
 command from the repo root directory.

 ```